indeedeng/proctor/README.md

 #### Deploying New Variables

-When you add a new context variable without a defaultValue to the Pipet configuration, all API users are required to include it on every request.
-Otherwise, the API will return an error.
+All context variables that don't have a defaultValue must be provided in the API request.
+When you add a new context variable without a defaultValue to the Pipet configuration, **all API users are immediately required to include it on every request.
+Otherwise, the API will return an error.**

 To avoid this, before deploying a new context variable, make sure that every user of the API includes that variable in their requests.
 After that, you can safely deploy Pipet without causing API errors.